mainettis/darksun/docs/buildersmanual.md

 * `_GetIsDM()` - a replacement for nwscript's `GetIsDM()`.
 Our version determines whether the passes character object is a DM or a DM possessing an NPC.
 * `_GetIsPartyMember()` - will return whether the first passed object is a party member of the second passed object.

 * `[_Get, _Set, _Delete]Local*` - module-specific replacements for `[get,set,delete]Local*`.
 For now, these are just wrappers, however, they will be used later for object/variable inheritance and other functions, so best to start using them now.
 To set a variable on the module, the object `MODULE` should be passed:  `_SetLocalInt(MODULE, sVarName, nValue)`.
 Also allows us to delete the HCR2 methodology of using separate functions to set module variables and player-persistent variables.
-Just call out version and it'll figure it our for you.
-If none of the special conditions are met (i.e. for PCs, inheritance, etc.) it just processes the variable on the passed object as the normal Bioware function would.
+Just call our version and it'll figure it our for you.
+If none of the special conditions are met (i.e. for PCs, inheritance, GetModule(), etc.) it just processes the variable on the passed object as the normal Bioware function would.

-* In work, module-private replacements to allow inheritance.
-* ~~`[Get, Set, Delete]Module*` - alias functions for `[Set, Get, Delete]Local*`.
-These are equivalent to `SetLocalInt(GetModule(), sVarName, nValue)`, except our version sets the variables on a MODULE datapoint instead of the module object itself.
-This help to keep the module object from being overloaded with variables and allows them to be accessed more quickly.~~
-* ~~`[Get, Set, Delete]Player*` - alias functions for [Set, Get, Delete]Local*.
-These are equivalent to `SetLocalInt(oPC, sVarName, nValue)`, except our version sets the variables on a player-held, non-droppable, player data item.
-This allows us to keep the player object from being overused and to allow persistence in player-assigned variables without using the database.~~

 To learn more and understand exactly how the functions work, open up [`dsutil_i_data`](../utilities/dsutil_i_data.nss) and take a look!